706f6c6c7578/oc/README.md

 ## oc_middleman_server.go

 oc_middleman_server.go is a middleman server which can be optionally used to send files through nine hops.
-It needs a special file format, containing an X-OC-To: header.
-Multiple middleman hops are supported by
-adding additional X-OC-To headers.
  The accepted message size for a Middleman is limited to 42 KB.

 Example Usenet message: